rnwonder/solid-date-picker/README.md

 - You can style the datepicker using class props, color props, default css class names or data attributes.
 - Check out the [documentation](https://soliddatepicker.live/docs/styling/) for more details

+### Themes
+- We have some themes that can be useful when working with the datepicker.
+Please check them out [here](https://soliddatepicker.live/docs/themes/)

 ### Other Datepicker Props
 - We have some other props that can be useful when working with the datepicker.
 Please check them out [here](https://soliddatepicker.live/docs/other-props/)